Breast Revision Scottsdale Phoenix

-Silicone implants simulate well the consistency of the female breast and feel considerably more natural compared to saline implants.
-They are superior in several other ways including durability.
-The vast majority of women who request changing the type of implant they have, switch from saline to silicone implants.
-In our experience, it is highly unusual for a woman to want to change from silicone to saline implants and when it is requested, it is usually not for aesthetic reasons.
+The vast majority of women who request changing the type of implant they have are going from saline to silicone.
+In my experience, it is very rare for a woman to want to switch from silicone to saline and it is usually not for aesthetic reasons.

 Implants Not Positioned Appropriately

-This can be the result of such issues as anatomic asymmetries or lack of precision in the placement of the implants.
-The implants may be situated too high or low or too close or far apart relative to their ideal position.
-They can also be asymmetrically placed.
+Improper implant positioning (malposition) can be caused by such issues as anatomic asymmetries or lack of meticulousness in the placement of the implants.
+In relation to their ideal position, the implants might be situated too high, low or close together or too far apart.
+Their placement can also be asymmetrical.